Puerto Rico passes bill to create fiscal oversight board

-SAN JUAN (Reuters) - Puerto Rico’s Legislature on Tuesday approved introducing a governor-appointed board to oversee the island’s finances, a step its government hopes will show creditors it is serious about spending reforms.
+SAN JUAN, Nov 18 (Reuters) - Puerto Rico’s Legislature on Tuesday approved introducing a governor-appointed board to oversee the island’s finances, a step its government hopes will show creditors it is serious about spending reforms.

 The fiscal oversight board, proposed by Governor Alejandro Garcia Padilla in an October bill, would include five members appointed by the U.S. territory’s governor.
 It was passed by both chambers on Tuesday night, just ahead the midnight expiration of the legislative session.
 It now moves to the governor’s office for its enactment.